kirklandnuts/sql_de_mayo/README.md

 Data Science at UCSB, in conjunction with Actuarial Association, FACTOR (Female Actuarial Organization), and FAME (Financial Analysis and Management Education) is hosting a SQL workshop this quarter (SPRING 2018)!
 This repository contains the workshop material.

 ## Contents
-**[installation_and_setup](https://github.com/timothydnguyen/SQL_de_Mayo/tree/master/installation_and_setup)** covers the process of getting up and running with PostgreSQL and pgAdmin4.
+**[installation_and_setup](https://github.com/timothydnguyen/SQL_de_Mayo/tree/master/installation_and_setup)** covers the process of getting up and running with PostgreSQL and Jupyter.
 Participants install those tools, configure a local database, and load it with data to be used in the workshop.

 ```{plain}
 COMPLETED: MacOS installation instructions, database setup instructions/scripts